-Personality questions can help managers and leadership teams get to know their prospective or current employees on a deeper level.
-It’s easy to quantify educational background, certifications, and specific skills on a person’s resume, but personality characteristics are not as easily measured.
-Therefore, personality questions posed in interviews and performance reviews alike can provide pivotal insight into an employee’s personality tendencies and assist managers in deciding whether or not a person is a good fit for their current team, and if their personality traits could be better used in other areas of the company.
+Personality questions can help managers and leadership teams better understand their prospective or current employees.
+Quantifying educational background, certifications, and specific skills on a person’s resume is easy, but personality characteristics are not as easily measured.
+Therefore, personality questions posed in interviews and performance reviews can provide pivotal insight into an employee’s personality tendencies and assist managers in deciding whether or not a person is a good fit for their current team and if their personality traits could be better used in other areas of the company.

 What Are Personality Interviews?

-A personality interview is an assessment aimed at illuminating the personal characteristics and behavioral tendencies of an individual, and how those characteristics can be useful in the workplace.
-Managers can use the information gathered, typically in the hiring process, to help them learn about how a person’s unique personality could either add to or detract from an existing team or job role.
+A personality interview is an assessment aimed at illuminating an individual’s personal characteristics and behavioral tendencies and how those characteristics can be useful in the workplace.
+Managers can use the information gathered, typically in the hiring process, to help them learn how a person’s unique personality could either add to or detract from an existing team or job role.
 Personality questions are designed to draw out character traits that cannot be seen or assessed through other means.

 Drawbacks of Personality Interviews

 These types of evaluations are not without flaws.
-While they do a good job of gathering information through specific personality questions, these questions can sometimes only focus on specific or isolated characteristics as opposed to someone’s entire personality.
-In other words, the traits that come through in the answer might not be a fully accurate representation of the person.
+While they do an excellent job of gathering information through specific personality questions, these questions can sometimes only focus on specific or isolated characteristics instead of someone’s entire personality.
+In other words, the traits that come through in the answer might not accurately represent the person.
 Many personality questions don’t account for the fact that the prospective employee may respond differently to the same situation in different environments, such as being at work versus being in a social situation with friends.
 Many different types of people may be well-suited to a given job, but some deal-breaking negative personality traits could be missed by personality questions geared toward fishing out only the desirable characteristics.

 How to Effectively Utilize Personality Interviews

-When used correctly, personality interviews can be effective tools for management teams to get to know the personality traits their potential or current employees bring to the table.
+When used correctly, personality interviews can be practical tools for management teams to learn the personality traits their potential or current employees bring.
 The following are a few tips on how to maximize the benefits of personality interviews:

 Asking the Right Personality Questions